lkoepsel/AVR_C/README.md

 ### Added functions beyond Arduino Framework
 * **buttons[i]** - provides a debounced button response.
 Each button must attach to an Uno pin
-	* Requires sysclock to have a *SCALAR1 = SCALAR01_64*, as this provides a 8 millisecond pulse to run the button check function
+	* Requires sysclock(), see *examples/button* as to how to implement
 	* *buttons[i].uno* are the Uno pins attached to a button and like digitalRead, function will translate Uno pin to port/pin
 	* *buttons[i].pressed* indicates if the button has been pressed (true or non-zero)
 	* depending on the application, you might need to set *buttons[i].pressed* to zero, following a successful press, if you depend on a second press to change state.
 Otherwise, you'll have a race condition where one press is counted as two presses (its not a bounce, its a fast read in a state machine)

-	See example in *button* folder as to how to use
 * **user-defined button RESET** - as debugWIRE uses the ~RESET pin for communication, it is valuable to define another pin to use as a RESET pin.
+It is performed using this [method](http://avr-libc.nongnu.org/user-manual/FAQ.html#faq_softreset).
 In the current iteration of *sysclock*, the RESET pin is defined as PB7.
 It was done this way because the ATmega328PB XPLAINED MINI board has an on-board user defined push button on PB7.
 The reset routine will debounce the button.
 To use the reset, the routine requires an include of sysclock.h and an *init_sysclock()*.
 Two examples already have *reset* enabled, **button** and **analogRead**.
 ### Multi-tasking
 There are six examples of multi-tasking in the examples folder.
 Two are 3rd party code which I added for consideration as multitasking models.
 And the remaining four are a development, which I document in greater detail [here.](https://wellys.com/posts/avr_c_step6/)